openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/CryptoArchitectureKit/cj-apis-crypto.md

 > **Note:**
 >
-> For symmetric keys of the HMAC algorithm, if a specific hash algorithm (e.g., "HMAC|SHA256") was specified when creating the symmetric key generator, binary key data consistent with the hash length must be passed in (e.g., 256-bit key data for SHA256).
+> For symmetric keys of the HMAC algorithm, if a specific hash algorithm has been specified when creating the symmetric key generator (e.g., "HMAC|SHA256"), binary key data matching the hash length must be passed in (e.g., 256-bit key data for SHA256).
-> If no specific hash algorithm was specified when creating the symmetric key generator (e.g., only "HMAC" was specified), any binary key data with a length in the range [1,4096] (in bytes) is supported.
+> If no specific hash algorithm is specified when creating the symmetric key generator (e.g., only "HMAC" is specified), any binary key data with a length in the range [1,4096] (in bytes) can be passed in.

 **System Capability:** SystemCapability.Security.CryptoFramework.Key.SymKey